cryos/blog/content/post/cpp-modules-cmake.md

 C++ Modules
 -----------

 A recent blog post described the new [CMake C++ module support][cmake-modules] being made generally available in the latest 3.28 release.
 At its core this adds features to a very small subset of generators and compilers to enable the use of the new modules added in the C++20 standard.
-For the observant among you yes this post is being made in 2024 and the CMake post is from October 2023 and even with a rolling release distro such as Arch Linux is is only just supported using CMake 3.28, ninja 1.11 and clang 16!
+For the observant among you yes this post is being made in 2024 and the CMake post is from October 2023 and even with a rolling release distro such as Arch Linux it is only just supported using CMake 3.28, ninja 1.11 and clang 16!

 Anyway, back to what we want.
 A new form of C++, a major evolution of the language whereby the way libraries export their interfaces and the way clients consume them changes.
 This is really why this has taken so long, and whilst I have understood the core concept for years, and worked on some Fortran codes that used modules that many of these concepts are inspired by I wanted to understand the details.